 The active component in garlic called allicin has antibacterial and antimicrobial properties.
 It also improves healthy gut bacteria.
 Onions also contain anti-inflammatory and antioxidant compounds.

 As mentioned above, hot liquids help hydrate a sick body and ease a sore throat, sneezing, chills, and fatigue.
 All teas (white, green, black) contain catechins, antioxidants that have been show to decrease the chance of catching the flu and boost overall immunity and metabolism.
-Adding one cup of chopped anise seeds or 1.5 tsp of fennel seeds to hot water for tea can help alleviate coughs and congestion due to the natural expectorant effects of both types of seeds.
+Adding one cup of chopped anise seeds or 1.5 tsp of fennel seeds to hot water for tea can help alleviate coughs and congestion due to the natural expectorant effects of both types of seeds, If the intensity of the cold is extreme, it is better to look for other options, which will get rid of the cold faster, at https://www.journalofnaturalmedicine.com/best-essential-oils-for-dry-cough/ more info can be provided.
 Chamomile and ginger teas can ease stomach discomfort and inflammation.

 Putting it all together